 This blog covers the transition from phase 1 to phase 2.
 Many of the initial buildings would still be in existence at the commencement of this period, but many more elegant structures were in the process of being constructed.
 At the inception of this period, Main Street would remind one of a typical town in the American Wild West except that the buildings would generally be constructed of brick or sometimes corrugated iron and were not wooden structures.

 In the early morning before dawn, ox wagons loaded with all manner of goods would slowly trundle along Main Street waking the merchants and their families who slept on the first floor above their shops.
 These heavily loaded wagons were on their way to Market Square where a market was held every day except on Sundays.
 Main Street would not be paved for another 30 years while sand from the beach adjacent to Strand or beach Road would swirl along Main Street whenever it was windy, which was frequently.
 Unfortunately, this was a period when photography was in its infancy.
-Moreover, few sketches or drawings were ever made during this period and even fewer are exact.
+Moreover, few sketches or drawings were ever made during this period and even fewer are extant.

 Most of the merchants mentioned in this blog would represent the crème de la crème of this novice society and were often at the forefront of the incipient civil administration.
 Compare the names mentioned below with the list of inhabitants produced in 1848 and most of these names will appear there.

-On the northern side
+On the north-eastern side

-Three doors from Jetty Street was the establishment of Trenley Birch who on 14th December 1860 advertised the opening of his new eventure: West of England Clothing Establishment.
+Three doors down from Jetty Street was the establishment of Trenley Birch who on 14th December 1860 advertised the opening of his new venture: West of England Clothing Establishment.
 This would become T. Birch & Co, perhaps the oldest outfitters in the town.
 This store was burned down in March 1865, rebuilt and reopened in September 1865.
 As luck would have it, the store was razed to the ground again on 8th December 1908.
 Smith, Sons & Dewar were engaged to draft the plans which specified that the building have a “Renaissance Front”.
 The upgraded building was opened on 27th July 1909.